Wireless Network Scheduling with Discrete Propagation Delays: Theorems and Algorithms: Hypergraph Network Model and Periodic Hypergraph

 \subsection{Discrete Network Model}

+We start with a node-based network model, but as we progress, we will discover that utilizing only network links is adequate for solving the network scheduling problem.

 Suppose time is slotted and each timeslot is indexed by an integer $t \in \mathbb{Z}$.
 Consider a network of $N$ nodes indexed by $1, 2, \ldots, N$.
-Each node can transmit and receive a certain communication signal in a timeslot.
-From node $i$ to node $j$, the \emph{signal propagation delay} is denoted by $D(i,j)\in \zz$.
-If a signal is transmitted by node $i$ in timeslot $t$, the signal propagates to node $j$ in time $t+D(i,j)$, and the transmission of node $i$ in timeslot $t$ does not affect the reception of node $j$ in other timeslots.
+Each node has the capability to both transmit and receive a specific communication signal within a timeslot.
+The signal transmitted by node $i$ at timeslot $t$ propagates to node $j$ at time $t + D(i,j)$, where $D(i,j) \in \mathbb{Z}^+$ represents the signal propagation delay from node $i$ to node $j$.
+The transmission of node $i$ in the timeslot $t$ does not affect the reception of node $j$ in any other timeslots.
 The matrix $D=(D(i,j), 1\leq i, j \leq N)$ is called the \emph{delay matrix} of the network.

-In general, the signal propagation delays can be real numbers.
-When all the propagation delays between network nodes are rational numbers, using a sufficiently small timeslot duration, the network can be modelled as a discrete network~\cite{chitre2012throughput}.
-Furthermore, when all the propagation delays are multiples of a common irrational number, the network can also be modelled as a discrete network.

-In a discrete network, a \emph{(communication) link} is a pair $(s,r)$ where $1\leq s\neq r \leq N$ indicating the transmitting and receiving nodes, respectively.
-Links are directional, i.e., $(i,j)$ and $(j,i)$ are different links.
-Denote $\mc{L}$ as a finite set of all the links.
-For a link $l$, we use $\tx_l$ and $\rx_l$ to denote the transmitting node and the receiving node of $l$, respectively.
-A link may have two states: active and inactive.
-A link $l$ is said to be \emph{active} in a timeslot $t$ if node $\tx_l$ transmits a signal in timeslot $t$ which is intended to be received by node $\rx_l$; the link is \emph{inactive} otherwise.
+In our network model, a \emph{(communication) link} is represented by an ordered pair $(s, r)$, where $1 \leq s \neq r \leq N$, indicating the transmitting and receiving nodes, respectively.
+Links are directional, meaning that $(i, j)$ and $(j, i)$ are considered distinct links.
+Let $\mathcal{L}$ denote a finite set of all the links.
+For a given link $l$, we use $\tx_l$ and $\rx_l$ to denote the transmitting node and the receiving node of $l$, respectively.
+Each link can be in one of two states: active or inactive.
+A link $l$ is considered \emph{active} in a timeslot $t$ if the transmitting node $\tx_l$ sends a signal in timeslot $t$ intended to be received by node $\rx_l$ in timeslot $t + D(\tx_l, \rx_l)$.
+Conversely, a link $l$ is deemed \emph{inactive} in a timeslot $t$ if no signal is transmitted by node $\tx_l$ during that timeslot.

+\begin{example}[Uniform line networks] A line network consisting of $L$ hops comprises $L+1$ nodes and the link set defined as:

+In this network, the delay matrix $D$ is defined such that $D(i, j) = |i - j|$ for $1 \leq i, j \leq L+1$.
+Throughout this paper, we will utilize this network as an example for various definitions and results. \end{example}